dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 - [ ] Build your results server image and tag it with the name 'results' by running `docker build -t results .`

-- [ ] Pull down a MongoDB image by running `docker pull mongo:latest`
+- [ ] Pull down a MongoDB image by running `docker pull mongo:4.0`

 This saves us a lot of time - since we straight up just need a MongoDB database and don't need to configure it in any way we'll just pull the official image from Dockerhub.
 As with every other time you used the `docker pull` command it grabs the image from Dockerhub and caches it on your machine.
 This time is no different.
 However, the way you spin up the official MongoDB image is a little different than we are used to; let's check it out ->

 **Second:** Run the containers:

 - [ ] First, we'll spin up the MongoDB container.
-Run `docker run -d --name mongo mongo:latest`
+Run `docker run -d --name mongo mongo:4.0`

 You might be wondering, **'Where's the -p port mapping option that we've used EVERY OTHER TIME?!?!?'**